ExplicITConsulting/ExplicITConsulting.github.io/team.md

                 </div>
                 </div>
                 <div class="content">
-                    <p>Bettina is our lead support engineer, heading our support for open-source and proprietary software.
-She plays a key role in the continued development of the Benefactor Circle add-on.</p>
+                    <p>Bettina is our lead support engineer, heading our support for open-source software and our own products.</p>
+                    <p>She plays a key role in the continued development of the Benefactor Circle add-on for Set-OutlookSignatures.</p>
                 </div>
             </div>
         </div>